 Mum also did a lot of teaching which supported her financially because she was not interested or ambitious about selling her work.
 Painting pictures was not about financial remuneration, it was pure love.

-Mum and Dad would try to get the class to break away from a more traditional approach, to liberate our eyes and our feelings as to how we were seeing the model.
+Mum and Dad would try to get the class to break away from a more traditional approach.
 They would use techniques like: look at the model once, then draw; draw with lipstick; paint the model upside down; or just draw the model, but don’t look at the paper.
 So you are drawing on the feeling of what you are seeing.

 I can remember so clearly, Dad holding up one of my drawings to the class, saying, ‘Look at Louise’s work, she’s so uninhibited.’
 I was only six years old then and so proud.
 It was because I had the uninhibited eyes and energy of a child: I was going with the feel of the model, rather than trying to document the arm, the leg, the head …